Role and Overview

 The OCC’s organizational structure is as follows:

-The Analytical Services Department protects residential consumers by conducting technical analysis of utility operations in rate filings and other regulatory proceedings.
+The Analytical Department protects residential consumers by conducting technical analysis of utility operations in rate filings and other regulatory proceedings.
 This work includes accounting, economics, and financial analysis.
 The Department also monitors utility company compliance with state statutes, regulations, and company policies.

 The Legal Department represents Ohio’s residential consumers in administrative proceedings before the PUCO, federal regulatory agencies, and appellate courts.
 The legal staff’s advocacy includes both negotiating for settlements and litigating in hearings, to obtain outcomes that are favorable for utility consumers.